Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Results

-Our numerical results demonstrate that the quantum state fidelity in this system exhibits a characteristic sweet spot.
-This phenomenon has practical importance for real quantum circuits: under substantial noise or extended operation times, there exists an optimal evolution duration---or equivalently, a circuit depth---that maximizes fidelity.
-From an experimental perspective, the position of this optimum is more relevant than the exact fidelity value, since once the system parameters are fixed, the location of the fideility sweet spot remains essentially independent of the specific circuit.
+Our numerical results demonstrate that the quantum state fidelity in transmon qubit rings exhibits characteristic optimal operation points.
+This phenomenon has practical significance for real quantum circuits: under substantial noise or extended operation times, there exists an optimal evolution duration—equivalently, an optimal gate duration—that maximizes fidelity.
+From an experimental perspective, the position of this optimum is more critical than the exact fidelity value, as it remains largely independent of the specific circuit once system parameters are fixed.

-To uncover the physical origin of this effect, we analyze an analytically solvable two-qubit toy model with controlled approximations (see Appendix~\ref{app:twoqubit}).
-In this framework, the fidelity sweet spot of the $|\uparrow\downarrow\rangle$ state arises from the intrinsic oscillatory nature of quantum coherence: because $|\uparrow\downarrow\rangle$ is not an eigenstate of the noise Hamiltonian, its coherence exhibits temporal oscillations that periodically restore fidelity.
-By contrast, the GHZ state shows no such behavior in this simplified model, as the omission of superconducting-qubit frequency terms effectively makes it an eigenstate of the Hamiltonian, thereby suppressing coherence oscillations.
-When realistic frequency terms are included, we expect GHZ-type states to display analogous fidelity revivals and sweet-spot behavior.
+To elucidate the physical origin of this effect, we analyze an analytically solvable two qubit model with controlled approximations (see Appendix~\ref{app:twoqubit}).
+In this framework, the fidelity optimal point for the $|\uparrow\downarrow\rangle$ state arises from the intrinsic oscillatory nature of quantum coherence.
+Since $|\uparrow\downarrow\rangle$ is not an eigenstate of the noise Hamiltonian, its coherence exhibits temporal oscillations that periodically restore fidelity.
+In contrast, the GHZ state shows no such behavior in this simplified model due to the omission of superconducting qubit frequency terms, which effectively renders it an eigenstate of the Hamiltonian, thereby suppressing coherence oscillations.
+When realistic frequency terms are included, we expect GHZ type states to display analogous fidelity revivals and optimal point behavior.